Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Tutorial.md

 W "ONE bag?
 Damnit!
 Damnit all to hells!"<br>
 W "You couldn't grab more than one single bag!"<br>
 MO "I..."<br>
 A "Walker, that's enough.
-We've all had enough troubles for a whole year."<br>
+We've had enough troubles for a whole year."<br>
 MA "Eyyyy, friends.
 Let's have a bit more friendliness, eh?"<br>
 G "It's alright.
-No we've something to work with.
+Now we've something to work with.
 We have supplies, and some money."<br>
 G "Lets take stock of what we have."<br>
 After counting the supplies and the money<br>
 G "...And that's it."<br>
 W "We don't got enough for anything, really.
 Enough for a trip to the nearest Fed prison, and that's it."<br>
 G "There's enough here to get to Lazysprings.
-We can think what we do after we get there."<br>
+We can think of what we do after we get there."<br>
 MO "...I'm sorry.
 I couldn't grab more.
 The Feds were already blasting when I got to the safe."<br>
 G "All that matters it that were all safe."<br>
 MA "We got a little compañerismo, eh?
 We'll do it together!"<br>